bgrant/grouper/README.md

 ## Dependencies

 Check out `requirements.txt` to find the current list of dependencies.
+These dependencies can be install with `pip`, if you don't have them already.

+    $ pip install -r requirements.txt

 ## Quickstart